Estate and letting agents Plaistow

 Read the guide

-Property for rent Wapping
+Property for sale Limehouse

-At Franklyn James we believe in no half measures.
-We are transparent in how we do business, committed to achieving your goals, and we take pride in every element of our work.
-If you’re thinking of selling, letting, or using property management in the Wapping area, let us be frank, you need Franklyn James.
+At Franklyn James we believe in no half measures, we are transparent in how we do business, committed to achieving your goals, and we take pride in every element of our work.
+If you’re thinking of selling, letting, or using property management across the Limehouse area, let us be frank, you need Franklyn James.

 Read the guide